Guidelines for Use of the ASPS/PSF Press Room by Media Representatives

 On-site Media Registration

-Beginning Friday, October 11, on-site media registration will be available in the ASPS/The PSF Press Room at the San Diego Convention Center.
+Beginning Friday, October 10, on-site media registration will be available in the ASPS/The PSF Press Room at the McCormick West Convention Center in Chicago.

 Television, video crews and still photographers covering the meeting are required to check in immediately at the Press Room each day and must be accompanied by an ASPS/The PSF media relations staff member when shooting inside meeting facilities.
 Shooting schedules should be provided in advance to ensure Press Room staff availability.
 If a member of the ASPS/The PSF staff is unable to accompany a crew, media credentials may be denied until a staff member is available.